rails/rails/guides/source/action_mailbox_basics.md

 What is Action Mailbox?
 -----------------------

-Action Mailbox routes incoming emails to controller-like mailboxes for processing in Rails.
-It ships with ingresses for Mailgun, Mandrill, Postmark, and SendGrid.
+Action Mailbox routes incoming emails to controller-like mailboxes for processing in your Rails application.
+Action Mailbox is for receiving inbound email, while [Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html) is for *sending* emails from your Rails application.

+These inbound emails are routed asynchronously using Active Job to one or several dedicated mailboxes, which are capable of interacting directly with the rest of your domain model.

+The inbound emails are turned into `InboundEmail` records using Active Record and feature lifecycle tracking, storage of the original email on cloud storage via Active Storage, and responsible data handling with on-by-default incineration.

+Action Mailbox ships with ingresses for external email providers such as Mailgun, Mandrill, Postmark, and SendGrid.
 You can also handle inbound mails directly via the built-in Exim, Postfix, and Qmail ingresses.

-The inbound emails are turned into `InboundEmail` records using Active Record and feature lifecycle tracking, storage of the original email on cloud storage via Active Storage, and responsible data handling with on-by-default incineration.

-These inbound emails are routed asynchronously using Active Job to one or several dedicated mailboxes, which are capable of interacting directly with the rest of your domain model.
+Action Mailbox has a number of moving parts.
+You will first need to install Action Mailbox.
+Then configure a chosen ingress for handling incoming email.
+You then configure Action Mailbox routing, create mailboxes and process incoming emails.

+Processing incoming emails usually entails using the email content to create models and update views in your Rails application.
+Some example use cases are [todo]

 ## Setup